Edgware Road tube station (Circle, District and Hammersmith & City lines): Artwork

-As part of the introduction of the S7 and S8 Stock trains to the District, Circle, Hammersmith & City and Metropolitan lines in the early 2010s, power upgrades required the construction of a large electrical substation adjacent to the station.
+As part of the introduction of the S7 and S8 Stock trains to the Circle, District, Hammersmith & City and Metropolitan lines in the early 2010s, power upgrades required the construction of a large electrical substation adjacent to the station.
 Art on the Underground commissioned artist Jacqueline Poncelet to produce designs for the 1500 sqm of vitreous enamel cladding that would become the outer shell of the substation.
 The artwork - Wrapper - was unveiled in November 2012, a mosaic of 700 decorated panels of various patterns inspired by local history.

 Connections

-London Buses routes 18, 27 and 205 and night routes N18 and N205 serve the station.
+The station is served by London Buses day and night routes.

+This station has an out-of-station interchange on Oyster and contactless cards with the station with the same name on the Bakerloo line.